yandex-cloud/docs/en/functions/api-ref/triggers/authentication.md

 ---
-title: "Authentication in the {{ sf-full-name }} API (Triggers)"
+title: "API authentication in {{ sf-full-name }} API (Triggers)"
-description: "To perform operations via the API in {{ sf-full-name }}, a service for running applications without creating VM instances, get an IAM token for your account.
-These instructions describe how to authenticate in the API for enabling triggers."
+description: "To perform operations through the API in the service for launching applications without creating virtual machines - {{ sf-full-name }}, you need to obtain an IAM token for your account.
+The instruction describes the authentication process in the API for launching triggers."
 ---

-# Authentication in the {{ sf-name }} API (Triggers)
+# Authentication in {{ sf-name }} API (Triggers)

 {% include notitle [auth](../../../_includes/authentication.md) %}